 As a member of the Puget Sound faculty, Morris serves as winds and percussion department chair and conducts the Wind Ensemble, Concert Band, and both the opera and musical theatre orchestras.
 In addition, he teaches courses in conducting and music education, and coaches chamber ensembles performing wind repertory.
 With passion for new music, Morris has commissioned wind compositions by Michael Colgrass, Carter Pann, Daniel Kellogg, Andrew Ardizzoia, and Puget Sound student composers.
 Under his direction and leadership, the Puget Sound Wind Ensemble has performed World Premieres of Das Bach Book (Carter Pann) and Glass House Concerto for Percussion and Wind Ensemble (Andrew Ardizzoia), as well as the North American Premiere of Argentinian composer Alejandro Rutty’s A Future of Tango.

 Dedicated to public school music education, Morris has extensive experience teaching junior and senior high school in Michigan and Colorado.
-His success has earned both national and international invitations to appear as a guest conductor and clinician for numerous public schools, honor ensembles, and festivals throughout Michigan, Hawai’i, North Carolina, Colorado, Illinois, Iowa, Virginia, Washington, and Canada.
+His success has earned both national and international invitations to appear as a guest conductor and clinician for numerous public schools, honor ensembles, and festivals throughout Michigan, Hawai’i, North Carolina, Colorado, Georgia, Illinois, Iowa, Virginia, Montana, Washington, and Canada.
 In service to his passion as a conductor and teacher, Morris hosts the Puget Sound Conductors Institute; an annual four-day workshop bringing together public school music teachers to hone conducting technique, deepen pedagogical knowledge, and strengthen professional relationships within the community.
 In addition, he currently serves as conductor of the Puget Sound Youth Wind Ensemble (PSYWE).
 With this organization he co-developed the PSYWE Teachers Workshop; a one-day event designed specifically for K-12 public school music teachers.